ashsingh21/Hadoop/README.md

 # Hadoop
-Some hadoop code that I wrote during learning hadoop.
+Some hadoop code that I wrote while learning hadoop.